 Automatic Metrics We utilize several common automatic metrics for NLG tasks.
 PPL is used to assess the difficulty or confusion of a language model in predicting a sequence of words.
-BLEU (B-1, B-2, B-3, B-4) (Papineni et al., 2002) is used to assess the quality of machine-generated translations by comparing them to human reference translations.
+BLEU (B-1, B-2, B-4) (Papineni et al., 2002) is used to assess the quality of machine-generated translations by comparing them to human reference translations.
 Meteor (MT) (Banerjee and Lavie, 2005) considers the accuracy and recall based on the entire corpus, and get the final measure.
 Rouge-L (R-L) (Lin, 2004) calculates the overlap between the generated output and the reference summaries or translations using various techniques such as N-gram matching.
+DISTINCT (D-1, D-2) (Li et al., 2016) quantifies how many distinct or different N-grams are present in the generated text, providing an indication of the model's ability to produce varied and non-repetitive output.